AdamXacur/CallCenterQualityEvaluator.py/README.md

     ```

 2. **API Key**:
-   - Enter your API key in the provided field in the application.
+   - Enter your Google Cloud API Key.

 3. **Transcribe Audio**:
    - Click the "Transcribe Audio" button and select a WAV file to transcribe.